 My stuident was documented by a Resident Assistant(RA) or Univeristy Police.
 What happens next?

 All incident reports are reviewed by the Student Conduct staff to determine if a violation of the Code of Conduct may have occurred.
-If it is believed that a violation may have occurred, your student will be sent an appointment letter, via e-mail, letting him/her know when their meeting will be with their Resident Director or Student Conduct Coordinator, depending on the location of the incident and the student’s previous history.
+If it is believed that a violation may have occurred, your student will be sent an appointment letter sent to their Brockport email account, letting him/her know when their meeting will be with their Resident Director or Student Conduct staff, depending on the location of the incident and the student ’s previous history.
 This meeting will be a chance for your student to share his/her perspective of the incident and discuss options for moving forward.

 Who can view my student's conduct record?